GatoGraphQL/GatoGraphQL/docs/development-environment.md

 ## Disable caching/purge the cache, during development

-By default, the DEV webserver will have caching enabled.
+By default, the DEV webserver will have global caching enabled.
 Cached elements include:

-- The service containers (from Symfony's Dependency Injection)
+1. The service containers (from Symfony's Dependency Injection)
-- The generated configuration (mapping the component model to queries)
+2. The generated configuration, which maps the component model to queries (when module [Configuration Cache](../layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/en/modules/configuration-cache.md) is enabled)
-- The calculated GraphQL schema (only when module [Schema Cache](../layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/en/modules/schema-cache.md) is enabled)
+3. The calculated GraphQL schema (when module [Schema Cache](../layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/en/modules/schema-cache.md) is enabled)

-When developing, we must either disable the caching, or purge the cache, to test our changes.
+When developing, we must either disable the global caching, or purge the cache after doing some change, to test the updated code.

 ### Enable/disable caching